 Meanwhile, leaders at Deloitte have been “setting the tone” for more authentic conversations by sharing their own vulnerabilities and personal experiences.

 Carr emphasized the importance of leaders modelling inclusive behaviors.
-The key, she emphasized, is creating ways for people to connect and relate.
+The key, she said, is creating ways for people to connect and relate.
 “When leaders can be authentic, then practitioners feel like there’s a place where they can be authentic as well.”

 Deloitte has also emphasized the importance of leaders mentoring and sponsoring individuals from a wide range of backgrounds and giving everyone an opportunity to have visibility to leadership.